 Although Nationwide offers no detail regarding the sources for the data it uses, the variables in its index are employment, demographics, the mortgage market and house prices.
 To be blunt, based on the information about the index provided by Nationwide, its housing index has to be one of the most preposterous economic indicators outside of the employment and GDP reports.
 The “employment” variable is likely derived from the Census Bureau’s non-farm payroll report, which is widely acknowledged to be statistically useless, if not outright fraudulent (see this commentary: LINK).
 The fact that Nationwide does not disclose any details about its index other than the parameter labels makes the quality level of the metric highly suspect.

 The section of Nationwide’s website that describes its housing market index contains a quarterly report which summarizes the Company’s assessment of the housing market across the country.
-The report is a pdf file that reads like a marketing brochure for the housing industry.
+The report is a pdf file that reads like a marketing brochure for the housing industry, complete with booklet design and housing information.
 I was curious to understand Nationwide’s motive behind publishing this highly fatuous housing market report.
 As it turns out, Nationwide also owns a bank which offers mortgages, home equity loans and home equity lines of credit.
 This goofy housing market health report is a marketing tool for its mortgage business.

 Let’s look at some facts regarding the housing market.
 Bloomberg is correct in one sense: a housing bubble is not about to burst.
 The housing bubble burst in 2005/2006.
 That bubble was never allowed to fully deflate.
 What’s occurred since the Fed began pumping $3.6 trillion of printed money into the banking system is a dead-cat bounce in the housing market – click to enlarge: